DISCOVER WHAT REALLY MAKES A DIFFERENCE IN CHOOSING A BIOBANK

 Takes place in Switzerland, in the GMP-certified SSCB-owned laboratories.

-It takes place abroad, at the group’s laboratories or third-party facilities, not located in Switzerland.
+Takes place abroad, at laboratories of the group or third parties, not located in Switzerland.

 Final cryopreservation

-Not necessary as at the end of the processing phase, the sample is immediately cryopreserved at the same facility.
+Not necessary as at the end of the processing phase the sample is immediately cryopreserved in the same facility.

 Owned by SSCB, located in Switzerland, accredited by FACT–NetCord* and authorized by Swissmedic.

-No laboratories for production and processing in Switzerland, only facilities for cryopreservation.
+Abroad; no laboratory for production and processing in Switzerland, which takes place abroad, but only facilities for final cryopreservation (temporary cryopreservation in processing countries).

 Declared standards

-FACT–NetCord, GMP, Swissmedic compliance (SSCB undergoes periodic inspections)
+FACT–NetCord, GMP, GDP, Swissmedic compliance (SSCB undergoes periodic inspections)

 Sample traceability